nashville-software-school/bangazon-inc/book-1-orientation/chapters/INSTALLATIONS.md

 Once Git is done being installed, watch the video on how to [set up global Git configuration](https://youtu.be/66EB9oxGMzQ) so that you can successfully back up your code to Github in a few days... once we show you how to do it.

-### Handling Permission Issues After Setup

-Sometimes, a student has permission issues after installing and configuring Git.
-To ensure that this doesn't happen to you, watch the [Owning Your Git Config Directory](https://youtu.be/exva3J_jojc) video and follow the steps.

 ### Create SSH key

 SSH is a technology that allows you to create a very secure connection between your computer, and a computer located somewhere else in the world.
 It's an acronym for Secure SHell.
 When you create an SSH key on your computer, it actually creates two files